-Architectural, Environmental and Interior Design: relationship between space and human interaction (ergonomics); study of the built environment, aesthetics, function and green issues; modelling using mixed media such as acrylic, plywood and foam board.
+- Architectural, Environmental and Interior Design: relationship between space and human interaction (ergonomics); study of the built environment, aesthetics, function and green issues; modeling using mixed media such as acrylic, plywood and foam board.

-Product Design: product design ideas, drawing skills, CAD, modelling and making skills in mixed materials, shaping, joining and finishing processes.
+- Product Design: product design ideas, drawing skills, CAD, modeling and making skills in mixed materials, shaping, joining and finishing processes.

 For these areas of study, you will be encouraged to research widely the work of influential architects, artists and environmental, interior and product designers.
 You will respond creatively to your own design ideas and present your work with a range of techniques and models.
 A healthy interest in modern media and using the rich selection of books in the library, alongside personal study of your surroundings using photography, are encouraged.
 Towards the end of Year 10, you will be asked to focus on an area of study and to build on your portfolio of work through into Year 11.
 During the final two terms, you will work on your Set Examination Task where you will produce a portfolio of work and a final piece.